You need to know how to clean a cool mist humidifier to get the best performance out of it.

 How to clean a cool mist humidifier

-For continued efficiency, humidifying the air at home, humidifiers need regular care and maintenance.
+For continued efficiency in humidifying the air at home, humidifiers need regular care and maintenance.

 Cleaning your humidifier is recommended because it also enhances the life of the appliance.